carneades/carneades-4/README.md

 This version of Carneades consists of:

-- An implementation of a solver for Dung abstract argumentation frameworks, using grounded, complete, preferred and stable semantics
+- An implementation of a solver for Dung abstract argumentation frameworks, using grounded, complete, preferred and stable semantics.
 - An evaluator for structured arguments, based on a new version of the Carneades Argument Evaluation Structures (CAES) formal model of argument.
 New in this version of CAES is support for cyclic argument graphs, cumulative